Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 She hit the button.

-The overpressure in the lock flung him shrieking out of the ship...and into the river Uatun, a mere four meters below.
+The overpressure in the lock flung him shrieking out of the ship... and into the river Uatun, a mere four meters below.

 ---